Understanding Paving Slip Ratings: A Comprehensive Guide

 Having a paving slip rating is crucial for ensuring safety in outdoor spaces.
 A slip rating measures the level of slip resistance that a paving material provides, indicating how likely it is for someone to slip and fall on the surface.
 This information is particularly important in areas with high foot traffic or where water or other liquids may be present.
 By choosing materials with higher slip ratings, you can reduce the risk of accidents and injuries.

-Pro-tip: Always check the slip rating of paving materials before making a decision to prioritize safety.
+Pro-tip: Always check the slip rating of paving materials before making a decision to prioritise safety.

 How Is a Paving Slip Rating Measured?